Narfinger/TheoryGrabber/README.md

 Start with theorygrabber -l <directory> to set up.
 Use theorygrabber -c to set as current time.
 Wait a couple of days and call theorygrabber without any arguments.

-Notice that this uses the cursive and cursive-table-view libraries which are sometimes out of date.